 In November of 2007, Jeff was elected to the City-County Council (Republican), District 23 of Indianapolis and was re-elected again in November of 2011.
 In June of 2009, Jeff was named “Honorary Consulate” to the Republic of El Salvador.
 In May of 2011, Jeff received the “Spirit of Independents’ Award” from the North American Retail Hardware Association for his humanitarian missions work at home and abroad.

-In December 2012, Governor-Elect Mike Pence appointed Jeff to serve as the Executive Director of the Office of Faith-based and Community Initiatives (OFBCI), a Cabinet position in the Pence Administration.
+In December 2012, Governor-Elect Mike Pence appointed Jeff to serve as the Executive Director of the Office of Faith-based and Community Initiatives (OFBCI) and in September of 2013 Jeff was appointed as a Senior Advisor and Special Assistant to the Governor, a Cabinet position in the Pence Administration.
 Jeff is co-President of the Indianapolis Metropolitan Police Motorcycle Drill Team, a member of the Kiwanis Club of Indianapolis and Grace Assembly of God of Greenwood.
 Jeff resides in Indianapolis with his wife, Cheryl.
-They have three children: Shanne Masuccio-Juss, (married); Sara (Student at Robert McKinney School of Law at IUPUI Campus); Jeffery (Student); and one grandson.
+They have three children: Shanne Masuccio-Juss, (married); Sara (Student at Robert McKinney School of Law at IUPUI Campus); Jeffery (Student at Purdue University); and one grandson.